CBD is NOT a panacea for every modern illness. It may or may not work for you and the research surrounding its benefits is still weak.

 CBD for Burnout: Can It Help Deal with Your Exhaustion?

 A few years after college, I got what at that moment of my life was “my ideal job.”
-Great company, good pay, and the strong possibility of a more desired position in the future.
+Great company, good pay, meaningful projects, and the strong possibility of a more desired position in the future.
 I couldn’t be happier and prouder of myself.

 A number of factors played a role in my quitting decision and the main one was job burnout.